Applying Scientific and

-There are non-Engineer building inspectors who advocate a "bounce test."
+There are non-Engineer Building Inspectors who advocate a "bounce test".
 They jump on the floor and if they do not feel the floor bounce, the building is declared structurally sound.
 Remember, in the State of New York, only a Professional Engineer can render an opinion as to whether a building is structurally sound.
 Do not be fooled by a building inspector offering the "bounce test".

 The fact is that many structural defects have only subtle symptoms.
 For example, a home buyer may not recognize a sill plate with termite damage that needs $15,000 worth of repairs.

-Water In The Basement
+Water in the Basement

 Many building purchasers are concerned that basement water indicates a structural problem such as a cracked foundation wall.
 Virtually all foundation walls have some cracks, so basement water does not necessarily indicate a structural defect.
-The Engineer will advise you as to whether cracks in the foundation walls are structurally significant.
+The Professional Engineer will advise you as to whether cracks in the foundation walls are structurally significant.

 Most buildings do not regularly have puddles of water in the basement, but are damp during some months of the year.
 If the basement is damp, it may affect your ability to use a basement for storage.
 Dampness in the basement is also a concern to people with allergies or other medical conditions because dampness can increase the risk of mold.